b1o/Dules/test4/README.txt

 2. The Luna's skill "Lunar blessing" has been added to the game.
 	Lunar Blessing - Luna calls upon the lunar goddess to bless her or allay hero, granting 10 bonus Hp.
 Mana cost: 7
 3. Added healing method.
 4. Removed mana as condition for win.
-To condition to win is back as it was -> Both heroes from one side should die.
+The condition to win is back as it was -> Both heroes from one side should die.
 5. Added few new error handlings in Error.rb.

 To do: